 As published in the hearing notice, Proposals 3 and 4, also offered by Dean, address de-pooling by establishing defined time periods during which depooled milk could not be pooled.
 Proposal 3 would require an annual pooling commitment by a handler to the UMW market.
-As advanced in Proposal 3, if the milk of a producer is de-pooled in a month, the milk of a producer could not re-establish eligibility for pooling on the order during the following 11 months unless 10 day's milk production of a producer was delivered to a pool distributing plant during the month.
-Under Proposal 3, handlers that de-pool milk have limited options to return milk to the pool, either shipping 10 day's milk production of a producer to a pool distributing plant during the month or waiting 11 months to regain pooling eligibility.
+As advanced in Proposal 3, if the milk of a producer is de-pooled in a month, the milk of a producer could not re-establish eligibility for pooling on the order during the following 11 months unless 10 days' milk production of a producer was delivered to a pool distributing plant during the month.
+Under Proposal 3, handlers that de-pool milk have limited options to return milk to the pool, either shipping 10 days' milk production of a producer to a pool distributing plant during the month or waiting 11 months to regain pooling eligibility least 10 days' milk production would need to be physically received at a pool distributing plant in order to pool all of the dairy farmer's production for the month.
+Additionally, if the milk of a dairy farmer is de-pooled in any of the months of July through January, or in a preceding month, at least 10 days' milk production of the dairy farmer would need to be delivered to a pool distributing plant to have all the milk of the dairy farmer pooled for the month.

 Proposal 4 is similar to Proposal 3 but is less restrictive.
-Under Proposal 4, as modified at the hearing, if a producer's milk is de-pooled in any of the months of February through June, or during any of the preceding 3 months, or during any of the preceding months of July through January, the equivalent of at least 10 day's milk production would need to be physically received at a pool distributing plant in order to pool all of the dairy farmer's production for the month.
-Additionally, if the milk of a dairy farmer is de-pooled in any of the months of July through January, or in a preceding month, at least 10 day's milk production of the dairy farmer would need to be delivered to a pool distributing plant to have all the milk of the dairy farmer pooled for the month.
-Proposals 3 and 4 are not adopted.
+Under Proposal 4, as modified at the hearing, if a producer's milk is de-pooled in any of the months of February through June, or during any of the preceding three months, or during any of the preceding months of July through January, the equivalent of at

-The current Producer milk provision of the UMW order considers the milk of a dairy farmer to be producer milk when it is delivered directly from farms to a pool plant or diverted by a pool plant or cooperative handler to a nonpool plant.
-Milk is not eligible for diversion to nonpool plants unless at least 1 day's production of such dairy farmer is received at a pool plant anytime during the initial qualifying month, often referred to as "touching-base."
+The current Producer milk provision of the UMW order considers the milk of a dairy farmer to be producer milk when it is delivered directly from farms to pool plant or diverted by a pool plant or cooperative handler to a nonpool plant.
+Milk is not eligible for diversion to nonpool plants unless at least one days' production of such dairy farmer is received at a pool plant anytime during the initial qualifying month, often referred to as "touching-base".
 To be eligible to pool all of its milk receipts, the pooling handler must ship at least 10 percent of its milk receipts to a pool distributing plant, producer-handler, a partially regulated distributing plant, or a pool distributing plant regulated by another Federal order.
-A handler's diversion of milk to nonpool plants can only be made to nonpool plants located in the States of Illinois, Iowa, Minnesota, Wisconsin, North Dakota, South Dakota, and the Upper Peninsula of Michigan.
+A handler's diversion of milk to nonpool plants can only be made to nonpool plants located in the States of Illinois, Iowa, Minnesota, Wisconsin, North Dakota, South Dakota, and the Upper Peninsula of Michigan, or to a distributing plant regulated under another Federal order.
 Milk that is subject to inclusion in another marketwide equalization program operated by a state government is not considered producer milk.
-The order currently does not limit a handler's ability to re-pool milk.
+The order currently does not limit a handler's ability to de-pool milk.